-If you’re looking for where to eat in San Ignacio, for breakfast you can't beat some Belizean ‘fry jacks’ at the laid-back Pop's Restaurant.
+If you’re looking for where to eat in San Ignacio, for breakfast you can't beat one of Belize's classic dishes - ‘fry jacks’ at the laid-back Pop's Restaurant.
 For lunch or snacks, the farmers market in town is a great place to try Belizean street food.

 For dinner, Guava Limb Restaurant is a favourite.
 With a fusion of dishes from all over the world, the restaurant is set within a tranquil jungle garden, it’s hard not to end up eating here every night!
 But other eateries like Cenaida's Belizean Food and Crave House of Flavour are also well worth a try.

 Although not a small town, San Ignacio’s main sites are fairly compact - as long as you don’t mind walking up a few hills.
 Taxis are readily available, and tours to nearby sites are easy to hop on to but can be a little dearer than making your own way.

 It’s a great idea to hire a car in Belize to make the most of the many sites around San Ignacio, just be aware that you will need a 4x4 vehicle in some places (like the bumpy drive to Caracol).

 There are also some culturally important places, like ATM Cave, that require you to book a guided tour, but the local experts definitely make the experience all the richer.